mjosewings/Forensic-DNA-Analysis-Tutorial/README.md

 ## Purpose

-This tutorial is designed for beginners and students interested in learning how to apply bioinformatics to forensic science.
+This tutorial is designed for beginners and those interested in learning how to apply bioinformatics to forensic science.
 By following this tutorial, you will gain practical experience in:

 -   Loading and processing DNA sequences.
 -   Analyzing and comparing DNA samples.